finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

 # **DeleteInstruments**
 > DeleteInstrumentsResponse DeleteInstruments (List<string> requestBody, string deleteMode = null, string scope = null)

-[EXPERIMENTAL] DeleteInstruments: Deletes multiple instruments from a set of specified LusidInstrumentId strings
+[EXPERIMENTAL] DeleteInstruments: Soft or hard delete multiple instruments

-Deletes a number of specified instruments (limited to 2000), as identified by LusidInstrumentId identifiers.
-For soft deletion, once deleted, an instrument is marked as inactive and can no longer be referenced when creating or updating  transactions or holdings.
-You can still query existing transactions and holdings related to the  deleted instrument.
-For Hard delete; with the same behaviour as above, in addition:      (i)     all identifiers are removed      (ii)    the instrument is marked with a state of 'Deleted',      (iii)   the instrument name is pre-pended with 'DELETED '      (iv)    the instrument will not be returned by ListInstruments  The maximum number of instruments that this method can delete per request is 2,000.
+Deletes a number of instruments identified by LusidInstrumentId.
+Soft deletion marks the instrument as inactive so it can no longer be referenced when creating or updating transactions or holdings.
+You can still query existing transactions and holdings related to the inactive instrument.
+In addition to the above behaviour, hard deletion: (i) completely removes all external identifiers from the instrument; (ii) marks the instrument as 'Deleted'; (iii) prepends the instrument's name with 'DELETED '; (iv) prevents the instrument from being returned in list instruments queries.
+Following hard deletion, an instrument may only be retrieved by making a direct get instrument request for the LusidInstrumentId.
+Instrument deletion cannot be undone.
+Please note that currency instruments cannot currently be deleted.
+The maximum number of instruments that this method can delete per request is 2,000.

 ### Example
 ```csharp